AI Codex

 Core Definition·What is a Forward Deployed Engineer — and why every AI company is hiring for them now·11 min

-Core Definition·What is an Agent Operator — the role Aaron Levie says 500,000 companies are about to hire for·9 min
+Core Definition·What is an AI Agent Manager (a.k.a.
+Agent Operator)?
+The role Levie says 500,000 companies will hire for·9 min

 Building an AI agent that demos well is easy.
 Building one that works reliably in production is hard.
 The gap between the two is almost always one of the same five problems.